bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 We need to say after the first round, okay, now let's finish the protocol with exactly those two signers.
 And now either we pick the right signers, and they are online, and they're actually willing to sign the message, then everything is right.
 But if you pick the wrong two signers, then basically the protocol gets stuck and there's nothing we can do except restarting and picking another group of signers.
-And this is a fundamental trade-off that FROST made in a sense, because if you look at cryptographic literature, the academic literature, there have been papers, like decades old, that essentially solved this problem of robustness but the signature schemes or the signing schemes are pretty complicated.
+And this is a fundamental trade-off that FROST made in a sense, because if you look at cryptographic literature, the academic literature, there have been papers, like decades old, that essentially solved this problem of robustness, but the signature schemes or the signing schemes are pretty complicated.
 So as I said, FROST has two rounds, and this makes it very, very nice.
 And I think the best known scheme in the literature that we have known so far requires seven rounds, even in the best case.
 So even if there's no attack at all, you would require seven rounds of communication.
-And now, okay, this is, like, if you look at the paper, like with my academic head on, that's, yeah, you could do it.
+And now, okay, this is, if you look at the paper, with my academic head on, that's, yeah, you could do it.
-Like if you ask Peter as an engineer, it's like, I know you.
+If you ask Peter as an engineer, it's like, I know you...

 Speaker 0: 00:14:51
 What, seven rounds?